JamesTurnerGit/API-techtest/README.md

 ## Overall comments
 Tasks were completed as listed; in an actual office scenario this tests would not be sufficient for the api.
-In particular it'd be great to have some node ENV files but that would take co-ordination with dev to be sure both tests and server were using the values
+In particular it'd be great to have some node ENV files but that would take co-ordination with dev to be sure both tests and server were using the values.
+If running in a real world situation, depending on server load and connection quality, tests have a chance of intermittently failing, to reduce false positives tests would have to be set to retry.

 ## Bugs
 * you can have multible fixtures with the same id (assumption that non-unique id's are not allowed)